itacentury/CenturyPackageBO1/README.md

 Everyone gets Marathon Pro, Steady Aim Pro and Hardened Pro.

-All snipers do unlimited damage, the damage of the other weapons is not changed.
+All snipers do unlimited damage only in S&D, in all other gamemodes I bumped the damage up by 8 to reduce a bit the hitmarkers, the damage of the other weapons is reduced by 5 but it doesn't noticibly change anything.

 ### While in an Azza lobby

 When the Timer is at 1 second, 2 minutes are automatically added.
 Only works one time per round.

-All snipers do unlimited damage and every other weapon do none, even grenades, knifes etc.
+All snipers do unlimited damage and every other weapon do 1 damage, even grenades, knifes etc. Tomahawks and balistic knife only deal damage at a certain distance.

-Everyone gets Lightweight Pro.
+Everyone gets Lightweight Pro to the other perks you get automatically.

 A bot is automatically spawned on the enemy team if no bot has already been spawned.